 Group Therapy and Workshops

 We offer a range of psychoeducational workshops, support groups, and specialized group therapy for a wide variety of presenting concerns.
 Some groups require a brief screening, such as Social Confidence, Mindfulness-Based Cognitive Therapy, Connect (substance abuse support group) and Cognitive Behavioral Therapy for Insomnia.
 Our many workshops are drop-in, and no RSVP is required.
-Offerings vary each term, but include Coping with Procrastination, Emotional Intelligence Toolkit, and Healthy Sleep.
+Offerings vary each term.
+Click here to view our list of workshops and groups.
 We also collaborate with the Center for Diversity to offer groups for underrepresented minorities and married/partnered women, as well as the International Office with the Intercultural Discussion Group.
 While some students are hesitant to access group resources at first, most students find these to be valuable resources and are relieved to find that they are not alone in the struggles they face.
 The groups and workshops we offer are skills-based, and can help students learn more about how to manage the day-to-day stressors of Caltech.

 In addition to individual and group resources, we offer consultation to students, faculty, and staff on a range of issues.
 Our goal is to help community members have supportive conversations with peers and advisees, and assist with connection to skills and resources.
 If you are concerned about a friend, we welcome the opportunity to consult about how to best help, as well as set boundaries around your helping role.